-For people looking to go backpacking in the woods and backcountry camping, it is important to know how to properly manage human waste.
-This includes both poop and toilet paper, so is it legal to poop in the woods?
+Knowing how to properly manage human waste is crucial for people looking to go backpacking in the woods and backcountry camping.
+This includes poop and toilet paper, so is it ok to poop in the woods?

-While not illegal in most backcountry areas there are rules to responsibly doing your business in the woods, leave no trace was established to help respect nature and to keep the woods pristine for the next visitor.
+While not illegal in most backcountry areas, there are rules to do your business in the woods responsibly.
+Things like Leave No Trace principles were established to help respect nature and to keep the woods pristine for the next visitor.

-Since you are looking at taking a thru-hike you really need to start building a better understanding of being at one with nature.
+Since you are looking at taking a thru-hike, you need to start building a better understanding of being at one with nature.
 You need to know the signals of when you need to go along with the best ways to manage human waste and toilet paper.

 Why Do You Need to Be So Responsible?

-With hundreds to thousands hiking on trails each year if proper management of waste isn’t done it could lead to an unsightly and unhealthy situation, things like toilet paper blooms are gross.
+With hundreds to thousands hiking on trails each year if proper waste management isn’t done, it could lead to an unsightly and unhealthy situation.
+Things like toilet paper blooms are gross.

 How Much Toilet Paper Do Hikers Carry Between Towns?

-A common question when it comes to backpacking is how much toilet paper should I pack?
-The answer is there really is no “correct” answer on how much toilet paper to pack.
+A common question regarding backpacking is how much toilet paper should I pack.
+There is no “correct” answer on how much toilet paper to pack.

-In general, though most need at least 4-5 squares per bathroom trip, if you should have stomach issues and need more you may want to over-estimate as at least toilet paper isn’t heavy.
+In general, though most need at least 4-5 squares per bathroom trip, if you have stomach issues and need more, you may want to over-estimate as at least toilet paper isn’t heavy.

 How to Poop in the Woods

-Now depending on the trail, you are on there will probably be only two solid options which will be either pre-built pit toilets which shelters along the Appalachian Trail tend to have or you will need to dig your own cat hole.
+Depending on the trail, there will probably be only two solid options: pre-built pit toilets, which shelters along the Appalachian Trail tend to have, or you will need to dig your cat hole.

 Pit Toilets

-For those who are happy to have a similar-to-home bathroom a pit toilet is as close as you will find out on the trail.
-They are generally pretty clean, while typically quite smelly, and frequently have toilet paper.
+For those happy to have a similar-to-home bathroom, a pit toilet is as close as you will find on the trail.
+They are generally pretty clean, typically quite smelly, and frequently have toilet paper.

-They should have wood shavings or similar that you need to spread over your business, this will help with the smell but also helps the biodegrading occur in the backcountry privy.
+They should have wood shavings or similar that you need to spread over your business.
+This will help with the smell but also help the biodegrading occur in the backcountry privy.

 Cat Holes

 For those who want to be a little more rustic, you will probably find yourself digging a cat hole.
-Any time you need to dig you must make sure to plan ahead, don’t wait until the last minute as you don’t want any accidents.
+Any time you need to dig, you must make sure to plan.
+Don’t wait until the last minute; you don’t want any accidents.

-After you are finished your business, you should then cover the hole with the soil you dug out and then spread leaves or other natural materials over the top to help it decompose and mask any scent.
+After you finish your business, you should cover the hole with the soil you dug out and then spread leaves or other natural materials to help it decompose and mask any scent.

-Make sure to have a sealable plastic bag to hold your waste toilet paper for disposal so you can pack out the used TP with ease.
+Make sure to have a sealable plastic bag to hold your waste toilet paper for disposal so you can easily pack out the used TP.

-Or make use of WAG, or waste alleviation and gelling bags which were developed as massively absorbent material that can change your poop into an inert and odorless gel making it easy to hike out.
+Or use WAG, or waste alleviation and gelling bags developed as massively absorbent material that can change your poop into an inert and odorless gel, making it easy to hike out.

 Toilet Paper Alternates

-If you are interested in more natural or eco-efficient ways to clean up after yourself there are some pretty neat eco-friendly options as well, these can help you save on weight and also help the environment.
+If you are interested in more natural or eco-efficient ways to clean up after yourself, there are some pretty neat eco-friendly options as well, which can help you save on weight and also help the environment.

 Trail Bidet

-Bidets have long been used in many places outside the US but now there are these fancy backcountry bidet options, like the Culoclean, that are able to be added to a water bottle for transportation and use on the go.
+Bidets have long been used in many places outside the US, but now there are these fancy backcountry bidet options, like the Culoclean, that can be added to a water bottle for transportation and use on the go.

-There are different models but essentially they all attach to a water bottle and have a small tube with a nozzle that you can use to give yourself a quick wash after using the restroom, no more wiping at most you just quick wipe and dry with less sheets.
+There are different models, but essentially, they all attach to a water bottle and have a small tube with a nozzle that you can use to give yourself a quick wash after using the restroom.
+No more wiping at most; you just quickly wipe and dry with fewer sheets.

 Natural Objects

-You can make a little pile of whatever you are using to clean yourself and either use it one at a time to wipe.
+You can make a little pile of whatever you use to clean yourself and use it one at a time to wipe.

-There are definitely some pros and cons with using natural objects but if you are really interested in being ecofriendly it is a great way to achieve that.
+There are pros and cons to using natural objects, but it is a great way to achieve that if you are interested in being eco-friendly.

 Backcountry Hygiene Tips

-Keeping your hands clean is vital to preventing the spread of disease, especially when you are preparing food.
+Keeping your hands clean is vital to preventing the spread of disease, especially when preparing food.

-This also includes your cookware, you should also make sure to properly clean any dishes and cookware after use.
+This also includes your cookware.
+It would help if you also cleaned any dishes and cookware after use promptly and properly.

 Carry Soap

-There are good camp soaps like Dr. Bronners unscented that can be used with very small amounts in the woods to thoroughly clean your body and ensure proper sanitation.
+Good camp soaps like Dr. Bronner’s unscented can be used with minimal amounts in the woods to clean your body and ensure proper sanitation thoroughly.

 You want to make sure that you are washing and cleaning yourself at least once daily with soap and water, more if you can manage it.